-The field is located 110km (68 miles) off the northern shore of the Rio de Janeiro state.
-Its water depth varies from 720m in the north, to 2,600m in the south of the field.
+The field is located 110km (68mi) off the northern shore of the Rio de Janeiro state.
+Its water depth varies from 720m in the north to 2,600m in the south of the field.

-The deepest well is the South Marlim 3B (MLS 3B) which set a new world water depth record of 1,709m (5,607ft), breaking the 1,615m record, set on Shell’s Mensa field a month earlier.
+The deepest well is the South Marlim 3B (MLS 3B), which set a new world water depth record of 1,709m (5,607ft), breaking the 1,615m record that was set on Shell’s Mensa field a month earlier.

-This well was drilled from the dynamically positioned drillship Noble Leo Segerius (formerly Neddrill 1) to a total depth of 3,167m (10,390ft).
+The MLS 3B well was drilled from the dynamically positioned drillship Noble Leo Segerius (formerly Neddrill 1) to a total depth of 3,167m (10,390ft).

 This will gradually be increased to 7,500bpd of oil.
 The field started producing in April 1994 with well 3-MRL-4-RJS (now linked to the P-20 platform).

 The company later planned the development in different modules such as 1, 2, 3 and 4.
 Petrobras opted for a two-phase development plan under Module 1.

-Phase one is based upon the Marlim Sul pre-pilot early production system, consisting of the MLS 3B subsea completion (as well as the possibility of including a second satellite well.
+Phase one is based upon the Marlim Sul pre-pilot early production system, consisting of the MLS 3B subsea completion, as well as the possibility of including a second satellite well.

 Phase two exploits the remaining field area and depends on additional well information, seismic and geological interpretation, as well as technological developments in drilling, completion and equipment.

 FPSO II originally started life as the 127,000dwt tanker Mariblanca.
-This was converted, in 1982, for service in the Cadlao field in the Philippines.
+This was converted in 1982 for service in the Cadlao field in the Philippines.

 Following the Marlim Sul contract, FPSO II was taken to the Sembawang shipyard in Singapore in November 1996 for upgrading.

 Production from the unit was ceased in 1998.
 Eventually, FPSO II was sent to into Module-2 region, with start of production from well 3-MLS-2RJS in 1999 and followed by production from well 4-RJS-442 in December 2000.

-Production from vessel P-40 started in December 2001, with the start of production from 7-MLS-10HPB-RJS well in Module 1.
+Production from vessel P-40 started in December 2001 with the start of production from 7-MLS-10HPB-RJS well in Module 1.

-Upon completion of processing on platform P-40, the oil produced is sent to FPSO P-38, which comprises 21 wells including 13 production wells and eight injectors and is hooked up at depth of 1,009m.
+Upon completion of processing on platform P-40, the oil produced is sent to FPSO P-38, which comprises 21 wells, including 13 production wells and eight injectors and is hooked up at depth of 1,009m.

 Due to the increased production ability of P-40 wells with the capacity to inject more, a complementary development project was brought onstream for Module 1.

 The gas produced is compressed and sent to P-40.
-The Marlim Sul platform has 11 operating wells including six production and five injectors.
+The Marlim Sul platform has 11 operating wells, including six production and five injectors.

 Under the production development project for the field, 21 wells have been planned to be tied to platform P-56.
 The 21 wells, including ten producing wells and 11 injectors, will be interconnected.

 Module 1 has 37 wells consisting of 22 producers and 15 injectors.
 Out of 37 operating wells, one production well along with one injector well is linked to P-37 and similarly, one producing and one injector well are interlinked to P-26.
-These platforms come under the Marlim Field.

-The oil inflows via pipelines joining to platforms P-38, FPSO-MLS and Autonomous Repumping Platform-1 (PRA-1) - a fixed platform - are planned to be installed.
+The oil inflows via pipelines joining to platforms P-38, FPSO-MLS and Autonomous Repumping Platform-1 (PRA-1), fixed platform, are planned to be installed.